 His first job was as part of a relief crew that boarded vessels to replace crew members who had gone on leave.
 This shore-based activity lasted for a short time, during which Brian recalls tasting his first ever pineapple juice drink…he had never experienced it before and it tasted like heaven.

-Eventually, on January 20th 1950, he went on his first voyage on the Samaria as cabin boy, whose pay was £7 per month.
+Eventually, on January 20th 1950, he went on his first voyage on the Samaria as cabin boy, his pay was £7 per month.
 This vessel was a large old-fashioned liner being used to carry 800 displaced persons from Germany to Halifax, Nova Scotia and Quebec.
 Brian shared, with twelve other crewmembers, a cabin situated directly over the propellers.
 Not only was it noisy, but also, by the second week out, it was quite smelly.

 After three transatlantic voyages on this vessel, he joined a cargo ship The Statesman, an ex-American liberty ship.
 The accommodation was much better, and the voyage more exotic, visiting 17 ports in South America, the West Indies, that included a visit to Galvaston and up river to Houston, Texas.
 This was a memorable three-month trip, and in Barbados, like many other places in the West Indies, they still relied on paraffin lamps.
 Brian remembers not only the romance of it all at nightime, but also a memorable event that happened in one of the many wooden constructed bars.
 A huge brawl took place between his ships crew and an American one from a Lykes Line ship.
 “The hell with this” thought young Brian, and ducked under a corner table, where the melee looked for all the world like a scene from a western.
 It suddenly struck him that the wooden building and the increasingly smashed paraffin lamps, could cause a serious fire…he soon sobered up.
 Luckily nothing untoward happened, except that the following day most of the crewmembers sported black eyes and the like, as well as rum-induced hangovers.